 Where to eat in Vancouver

-Now that I’ve made it impossible for you to choose, here are some of Vancouver’s best restaurants, including some of our own personal favorites:
+These are some of Vancouver’s best restaurants, and some of my own personal favorites:

 - Sushi – Miku, Minami, Temaki, Ajisai, Shu Sushi Bar